rafiberlin/s2020_image_caption_deep_nl/README.md

 ## Installing

 * Download the [COCO dataset images from 2017](http://cocodataset.org/#download) and [GloVe Embedding Vectors](http://nlp.stanford.edu/data/glove.6B.zip) and place them into the data directory.
-The needed annotations are already included in this repository.
+The needed annotations are already included in this repository and were already processed.
 Please note that the described command will not only download the dataset but will also start the model training and evaluation.

 ```
 python3 src/main.py --download
 ```
-* A faster alternative to download the needed data is to use wget available on Unix systems.
+* The faster (recommanded) alternative to download the needed data is to use wget available on Unix systems.

 ```
 wget http://images.cocodataset.org/zips/train2017.zip -O data/train2017.zip